johnmarco123/drawing_app/development.md

 ++ Fixed moveable line tool where it would finish showing the red moveable dot.
 ++ Fixed bug where the button for ellipse tool needs to be clicked twice at the beginning for some reason
+++ Fill bucket tool now works with all browsers

     # Major bugs fixed:
 +++ Added a way to detect if mouse is actually on the canvas (AND HAVE THIS